housing advice

 Repairs

-Repairs are given a priority and the Maintenance Service Level Agreement provides the time frames for the completion of repairs, This is available here
+Repairs are given a priority and the Maintenance Service Level Agreements provide the time frames for the completion of repairs.
+You can view the SLAs here.

 Back to top